-Finding 4: That the proposed development is consistent with the General Plan.
+Finding 4: That the proposed development is consistent with the General Plan

 Relevant Policies: Consistency/Considerations: Policy LU-A.3: The County may allow by discretionary permit in areas designated Agriculture, special agricultural uses and agriculturally-related activities, including value-added processing facilities, and certain nonagricultural uses listed in Table LU-3.
-Approval of these and similar uses in areas designated Agriculture shall be subject to the following criteria The subject dairy has been operating under policies in the Fresno County Zoning Ordinance which permit the continued operation of Dairies which were permitted prior to adoption of said ordinance.
-Therefore, this project is consistent with this policy, as the existing use shows compliance to the listed criteria.
+Approval of these and similar uses in areas designated Agriculture shall be subject to the following criteria Consistent: The subject dairy had been operating under policies in the Fresno County Zoning Ordinance which permit the continued operation of Dairies which were permitted prior to adoption of said ordinance.
+With the approval of CUP 3580, the dairy continues to be consistent with the Special Uses listed in Table LU-3.
+The Bloom Fuel Cell Server is an accessory use to the entire existing dairy and farming operations at the project site.
+Therefore, it is consistent with this policy.
 Policy LU-A.12 In adopting land uses policies, regulations and programs, the County shall seek to protect agricultural activities from encroachment of incompatible land uses.
-While the proposed (commercial) digester is not consistent with the Williamson Act, it is supportive of agricultural operations and therefore is not an encroachment of an incompatible land use.
+Consistent: While the proposed Bloom Fuel Cell Server is not consistent with the Williamson Act, it is supportive of agricultural operations and therefore, is not an encroachment of an incompatible land use.
 Policy LU-A.13 The County shall protect agricultural operations from conflicts with nonagricultural uses by requiring buffers between proposed non-agricultural uses and adjacent agricultural operations.
-The proposed digester is located away from the property lines on the subject dairy and therefore no additional buffers are required.
+Consistent: The proposed Bloom Fuel Cell Server is located away from the property lines on the subject dairy and therefore, no additional buffers are required.
 Policy LU-A.14 The County shall ensure that the review of discretionary permits includes an assessment of the conversion of productive agricultural land and that mitigation be required where appropriate.
-No productive farmland is proposed to be removed as a result of this application.
+Consistent: No productive farmland is proposed to be removed as a result of this application.
 The new improvements are proposed in areas of the parcel that are currently vacant.
 Policy HS-B.1 The County shall review project proposals to identify potential fire hazards and to evaluate the effectiveness of preventive measures to reduce the risk to life and property.
-This project was reviewed by the Fresno County Fire Protection District who did not identify any potential fire hazards.
-Specific fire concerns will be address during the mandatory Site Plan Review.
+Consistent: This project was reviewed by the Fresno County Fire Protection District who did not identify any potential fire hazards.
+Compliance to California Code of Regulations Title 24 - Fire Code will be addressed during the mandatory Site Plan Review.
 Policy HS-F.1 The County shall require that facilities that handle hazardous materials or hazardous wastes be designed, constructed, and operated in accordance with applicable hazardous materials and waste management laws and regulations.
-The applicant is required to adhere to the California Code of Regulations Title 22, Division 4.5 and is required to file a Hazardous Materials Business Plan.
+Consistent: The applicant is required to adhere to the California Code of Regulations Title 22, Division 4.5 and is required to file a Hazardous Materials Business Plan.